Get all the latest data for Glasgow?

 Which months have peak tenant demand in Glasgow?

-The peak months for tenant demand in Glasgow are August and September, driven by the university academic calendar, with a smaller secondary peak in January.
+The peak months for tenant demand in Glasgow are August and September, with a second strong period from January to March.

 Don't buy the wrong property, in the wrong area of Glasgow